A Rigorous Derivation of the Functional Renormalisation Group Equation: A Renormalisation Theorem

-As before, we may now use the pointwise convergence of $\overline{\phi_\ast \omega_n}$ along the imaginary axis, the bound given in equation \ref{eq:LukacsBound} and the Vitali-Porter theorem to conclude that $\hat{\omega}_n$ converges pointwise to some function $c : \mathcal{S} \to \mathbb{C}$.
-It remains only to show that $c$ is continuous at zero.
-For the moment, let us assume that $Z$ is continuous.
-Then, there is some balanced neighbourhood $U \subseteq S$ of the origin such that
+In analogy to the first part of the proof, we may now use the pointwise convergence of $\overline{\phi_\ast \omega_n}$ along the imaginary axis, the bound given in equation \ref{eq:LukacsBound} and the Vitali-Porter theorem to conclude that $\hat{\omega}_n$ converges pointwise to some function $c : \mathcal{S}(\mathbb{R}^d) \to \mathbb{C}$.
+By theorem \ref{thm:LevyContinuity}, it just remains to show that $c$ is continuous at zero.
+By the continuity of $Z$, there is some balanced neighbourhood $U \subseteq S$ of the origin such that

-But then, for all $t \in \left( 0, 1 \right)$,
+But then, for all $t \in ( 0, 1 )$,